Dan's Tech Blog

-Very infrequent posts about technology
+Very infrequent posts about whatever I have going on

 Postgres Lock Queues, Migrations, and Timeouts